-Outcome: The United States Court of Appeals for the Second Circuit granted Public Good leave to file its amicus brief and amended its opinion to modify its discussion of overbreadth, adding an explicit recognition that “overbreadth challenges predicated on the chilling of commercial speech are not available under the First Amendment.”
+Outcome: In direct response to Public Good’s amicus brief, the United States Court of Appeals for the Second Circuit amended its opinion to significantly modify its discussion of overbreadth, adding an explicit recognition that “overbreadth challenges predicated on the chilling of commercial speech are not available under the First Amendment.”

 The Supreme Court subsequently vacated the decision.
 A 5-justice majority held that the statute regulated speech, but remanded to the Second Circuit without determining whether it violated the First Amendment.
 The other Justices also supported remand, but thought that the statute needed more interpretation to determine whether it regulated speech.
 Although the Court did not – as urged by Public Good – uphold the Second Circuit’s decision, the outcome was effectively a victory, in that the Court declined to break new ground in protecting commercial speech, and appeared – for the time being – to reject strict scrutiny.
 The Court’s analysis of the statute was in important respects closer to that of Public Good than to that of either of the parties.

 The Second Circuit then certified to the New York Court of Appeals – as Public Good had urged – the question of how to interpret the statute.
 The New York Court held that the statute required only that total credit card prices be posted in dollars and cents, and did not limit retailers’ ability to describe the price as including a credit card surcharge.